insight-platform/Savant/docs/source/getting_started/2_module_devguide.rst

 Use IDEs controls to stop the module as usual.

-You need to use hard restarts when introducing changes in the module's YAML manifest.
+You must use hard restarts when introducing changes in the module’s YAML manifest.
 The YAML manifest corresponds to the pipeline; Savant does not implement rebuilding the pipeline on change.

 These starts/stops are time-consuming; we recommend building the development process to decrease the number of such restarts.
 From our perspective, it can be achieved by development iteratively (from the pipeline beginning to the pipeline end) following the waterfall principle.